 General

-Cinnamon Teal: Small dabbling duck with scaled, dark brown upperparts and cinnaon-brown underparts, head, and neck.
-Eyes are red and bill is relatively long and dark.
-Green speculum and pale blue shoulder patch on wing are separated by white line.
-Female and juvenile are brown-scaled overall with dull blue shoulder patches, dark eyes, and pale edges around upper mandibles.
-Eclipse male resembles female but has faint cinnamon-brown wash over most of body, red eyes, and dark bill.
+Cinnamon Teal: Small dabbling duck with scaled, dark brown upperparts and cinnamon-brown underparts, head and neck.
+General color of male varies from rufous-cinnamon to deep chestnut-red.
+Eyes are red; bill is relatively long and dark.
+White line divides green speculum and pale blue shoulder patch on wing.
+Females and juveniles are brown-scaled overall with dull blue shoulder patches, dark eyes, and pale edges around upper mandibles.
+Eclipse male resembles female but has faint cinnamon-brown wash over most of body, red eyes and dark bill.

 Range and Habitat

-Cinnamon Teal: Breeds in western U.S. near Great Salt Lake, Malheur Basin, San Luis Valley, and Cariboo-Chilcotin parklands and winters in Mexico and Central America.
-Preferred habitats include marshes and shallow ponds.
+Cinnamon Teal: Breeds in southwestern Canada and the United States near the Great Salt Lake, Malheur Basin, San Luis Valley and Cariboo-Chilcotin parklands.
+Winters in Mexico and Central America.
+They prefer small, shallow alkaline wetlands surrounded by low herbaceous cover, marshes and shallow ponds.

 Breeding and Nesting

-Cinnamon Teal: Nine to twelve white or pink buff eggs are laid in a shallow cup of grass lined with down.
-Nest is built by the female and usually hidden in tall vegetation 100 feet or more from water.
+Cinnamon Teal: Mating pair bonds are renewed each season.
+Nine to twelve white or pink buff eggs are laid in a shallow cup of grass lined with down.
+The nest is built by the female and is usually hidden in tall vegetation 100 feet or more from water.
 Incubation ranges from 21 to 25 days and is carried out by the female.
-Young fly in about 49 days.
+The young fly in about 49 days.

 Foraging and Feeding